 The definition of sustainability (i.e. environmental sustainability) is when all people live within the limits of the Earth’s biocapacity.

-Biocapacity is the amount of biologically productive land and sea area that can supply the resources a human population consumes, and to assimilate associated waste.
-In other words, biocapacity is earth’s production of renewable resources.
-On the other hand, Ecological Footprint is a measure of what humans actually consume in terms of biologically productive land and sea.
+Biocapacity (or biological capacity) is the amount of biologically productive land and sea area that can supply the resources people consume, as well as assimilating associated waste.
+In other words, Bio-capacity is earth’s production of renewable resources.
+On the other hand, ecological footprint is a measure of what humans actually consume in terms of biologically productive land and sea.

 Humanities’ ecological footprint is now about 1.5 times higher than the biocapacity of the earth.
 This is unsustainable over-consumption.

 What is the opposite of sustainability?
 We often use the word ‘unsustainable’ but what does that actually mean?
 Sustainability is the fundamental condition of any system that lasts.
 Unsustainability is the condition of something that doesn’t last, meaning something that gets used-up.

 Fundamentally it is all about consumption.
 If what you consume gets completely renewed then you can call that consumption sustainable.
 You could say that the net effect is no consumption at all, because you are left with what you started with.
 If what you consume doesn’t get completely renewed then your consumption is unsustainable.
 For example using firewood for fuel is sustainable if that firewood is regrown.
 Whereas, burning fossil fuel is unsustainable because it can’t be regrown or renewed.
 In other words fossil fuels can’t last because they will end up being completely consumed.

 So sustainable consumption is the same as, or less than, renewable production.
 On the other hand over-consumption is greater than renewable production.